How to spring clean your smart home

 Check the settings section of your smart home app to see if there are any updates available.
 It’s a great way to get new features and improve existing ones.
 But, most importantly, it helps to fix any bugs you might not even be aware of.

-And while you’re at it, also check your smartphone for any updates.
+And while you’re at it, check your smartphone for any updates.
 As most smart home tech can be controlled from your mobile, it’s really important to keep that up to date too.

 Of course, it wouldn’t be a spring clean without a spot of dusting.
+Build-up isn’t just unattractive; it can get into the nooks and crannies which may affect its performance.

 Here at Hive we love finding ways to make daily life a bit easier.
 See for yourself at Discover Hive.